Houy0/FR_v0.1_zmk-keyboard-toucan/README.md

-# WORK IN PROGRESS
+# ----  WORK IN PROGRESS  ----
+# Objectives
-# SPECIFICATION : first an AZERTY layout (test) then an Ergo-l layout (https://ergol.org)
+First an AZERTY layout (test) then an Ergo-l layout (https://ergol.org)

 # ZMK config for beekeeb Toucan Keyboard